 Reference Switch Loc: These values define the machine coordinate position to be set on referencing, after hitting the Home switch (if provided) for each axis.
 The values are absolute positions in the setup units.

-5.7.8 Configure other Logic items
+5.6.7 Configure other Logic items

-Several functions on the Config>Logic dialog (see figure 5.15 and below) have been discussed already.
-The remainder are covered here.
+The functions of the Config>Logic dialog (figure 5.22) are described below.